Zhangywh/PE-DBO/README.txt

 from the various algorithms in the main folder.

 The files in the folder MSLR and ChEMBL are used in experiments on real datasets

+5. Reference

+Zhang, Y.; Qian, H.; Shu, X.; and Zhou, A. "High-Dimensional Dueling Optimization with Preference Embedding."
+In Proceedings of the 37th AAAI Conference on Artificial Intelligence, 2023.

+5.1 Bibtex
+@inproceedings{zhang2023preferenceem,
+ author = {Zhang, Yangwenhui and Qian, Hong and Shu, Xiang and Zhou, Aimin}, booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence}, title = {High-Dimensional Dueling Optimization with Preference Embedding}, year = {2023}
+}